FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-The GAM model in Figure <a href="#fig:SS120GAM">6</a> summarizes growth responses of SS120 to red (A,B) or blue (C,D) peak PAR and photoperiod, across the 2 imposed oxygen concentrations.
+The GAM model in Figure <a href="#fig:SS120GAM">6</a> summarizes growth responses of SS120 to red (A and B) or blue (C and D) peak PAR and photoperiod, across the 2 imposed oxygen concentrations.
 Under 250 µM O~2~, Figure
 <a href="#fig:SS120GAM">6</a>C showed highest growth rates below blue light PAR of
 50 µmol photons m^-2^ s^-1^ and photoperiods between 8 and 12 h,